 The IMR Team did not review preconception data but focused on timeliness of the initial prenatal visit and subsequent routine visits.
-Based on these two parameters, the IMR Team concluded that inadequate prenatal care was a risk factor in 13 of the 61 total infant deaths reviewed.
+Based on these two parameters, the IMR Team concluded that inadequate prenatal care was a risk factor in 16 of the 44 premature infant deaths reviewed.